 As boilies, or pop-ups, are almost always fished on some type of hair rig, you will have to use boilie stops when fishing with them.

 Otherwise, you will always have the risk of losing your bait underwater or when casting out your rig.
-A boilie stop is simply a part of the hair rig set-up and needed in order to ensure an optimal bait presentation.
+A boilie stop is simply a part of the hair rig setup and is needed in order to ensure an optimal bait presentation.

 Exceptions can be rigs such as the D-rig, chod rig, or Ronnie rig, which instead are used in combination with bait floss or bait screws in order to keep the bait in place.

 Can You Put A Boilie Directly on The Hook?